 A product leader also needs to assess the team’s progress and whether they are succeeding.

-One of the most important parts of your job as product leader will be to help your product managers become successful.
+One of the most important parts of your job as a product leader will be to help your product managers become successful.

 For newer product managers, this means mentoring and teaching them what you know.
-For seasoned product managers, it means clearing a path to do their best work, and staying out of their way so they can perform.
+For seasoned product managers, it means clearing a path to do their best work and staying out of their way so they can perform.

 As a product leader, you should put a significant amount of time and energy into this aspect of your job.
 Helping product managers succeed is an awesome responsibility.
 It’s also rewarding if you do it right.